haimam/k8s-training/modules/02-key-concepts/01-pods/README.md

 `WORDPRESS_DB_PASSWORD` (should be `root`) and `WORDPRESS_DB_HOST`.
 5. For the `mysql` container, specify the following environment variable: `MYSQL_ROOT_PASSWORD` (should be `root`).

-Now, after you made sure that everything is running properly, try killing one of the containers in a pod (use `minikube shh` and `docker stop`).
+>Now, after you made sure that everything is running properly, try killing one of the containers in a pod (use `minikube shh` and `docker stop`).

-Does the pod status changes?
+>Does the pod status changes?
 Is the killed container gets resurrected?

 ## Advanced

-Try using the `kubectl port-forward` command to access the wordpress UI
+1. Use the `kubectl port-forward` command to access the wordpress UI